 What is a Certified-Nurse Midwife?

-A midwife is a time-honored healthcare professional trained to provide gynecological and obstetric services.
+A midwife is a time-honored healthcare professional with training to provide gynecological and obstetric services.
 The word itself translates to “with woman,” and is indicative of the midwife’s continual care beginning even before pregnancy and supporting a woman through pregnancy, labor and delivery, and her postpartum period.

 What Do Midwives Do?

 Certified-nurse midwives are trained and certified in all areas necessary to support women’s health.
-The partnership between a woman and her midwife may include well-woman care, prenatal counseling, and pregnancy services that incorporate a broad scope of care.
+The partnership between a woman and her midwife may include well-woman care, prenatal counseling, and pregnancy services.
 A midwife has the education and experience to detect potential complications, plan and perform vaginal births, and to assess and care for newborn and mother in the moments after birth.
-These abilities are complemented by a midwife’s awareness regarding the necessity for medical care during an unforeseen delivery complication, and her motivation to obtain such care from available medical staff.
+These abilities complement a midwife’s awareness regarding the necessity for medical care during an unforeseen delivery complication, and her motivation to obtain such care from available medical staff.

 What Type of Services Do Midwives Offer?